ondemandenv/odmd-contracts-base/readme.md

 ---

-**🚀 ONDEMANDENV**: *Taming Distributed System Complexity Through Application-Centric Infrastructure*
+**🚀 ONDEMANDENV**: *Taming Distributed System Complexity with Semantic Modeling that Projects to Code*